mxiuwang/git-practice/Scenario_5/readme.md

         1. Resolve merge conflicts if necessary
         1. Add changes with `git add -A`, and continue revert with `git revert --continue`.
         1. If necessary, type `:q` then press `enter` in your terminal to exit the confirmation message.
     1. Run `git log`, and observe there is a new commit which is a "Revert "commit 1"".
-The hash number of the commit was reverted is provided.
+The hash number of the commit was reverted is provided in the commit description.

-        Notice that the existing commit 2 and commit 1 are still in the commit stack, but a new commit "reverted" commit 1.
+        Notice that the existing commit 2 and commit 1 are still in the commit stack, but a new commit which "reverted" commit 1 is on top.
     </details>

     <details>